 Heat exchanger clogging causes overheating and machine damage.
 The temperature values will rise at the beginning only gradually in practice.
 This rise accelerates with increased clogging.
 This is a sure sign that the heat exchangers require cleaning.

+- Monitor the following temperature values in order to early detect a temperature rise.

 - T31 T10 (T31 minus T10)

 - T51 T10 (T51 minus T10)

 - Alarm message for T66

 - T13

 Check the heat exchanger regularly for leaks and contamination.